GregRos/sts-dynamic-start/readme.md

 All curses are equally likely to be drawn.

-The tables show the weight of each card based on property.
-To get the weight of a particular card, multiply all the values from the relevant tables.
-So an Uncommon, Colorless, 2-Energy card will have a weight of 7.2 and a Common 1-energy same-color card will have the weight of 96.

 The weights can also be seen as odds (for and against).
 To find the actual probability of something from its odds: